imthepitts/starter-php/README.md

 ## Running the Application

 If you successfully started your MAMP or XAMPP server, it is likely to be running locally on [port 8080](http://localhost:8080/).
-Navigate to [this page](http://localhost:8080/), and you should find a UI which looks similar to this:
+Navigate to [this page](http://localhost:8080/), and you should find a UI.

 Try out the voice and messaging demos by entering your mobile phone number and pressing the button.
 If you receive a voice call and a text message from your Twilio number, you're all set!